m4d3bug/m4d3bug.github.io/source/_posts/Linux-Performance-Tuning-study-notes-II.md

   10:33:49 PM     0     16494   24.35    0.00    0.00   75.05   24.35     0  stress
   10:33:49 PM     0     16495   24.75    0.00    0.00   75.65   24.75     1  stress
   ```

-  *Now we can clearly see Load Average up because of waiting CPU(%wait).*

 ## 0x02 結語